Connorisdunn/EventDatabaseFinal/README_FINAL.md

 - The importance of proper database schema design
 - Techniques for handling image carousels and date pickers in React
-- Strategies for form validation and submission
+- Strategies for form validation and submission through Supabase API
 - Methods for implementing security with Supabase
 - Approaches to creating responsive designs with Tailwind CSS

+## Screenshots

-## Contributors
+## Contributor
-- Your Name
+- Connor Dunn

-## License
-MIT